srjshrivastav/MyReads/README.md

 1.Clone the repository<br />
 2.Now, Go in the project directory and run command - npm install<br />
 3.this will install all the dependencies<br />
+4.To launch the Project run command - npm Start